Site Section Links

 Commentary - Equality and peership mean that our worth and value, our needs and desires, our potential and abilities, our rights and privileges would be the equal to any life in the universe, including the creator.
-It would mean equality through supremacy, not through inferiority.
+It would mean equality through supremacy, not through inferiority or superiority.

 Issue 6.
 Is the nature of reality such that love is always a win/win situation, or does love sometimes demand sacrifice?